raganwald/raganwald.github.com/_posts/enchanted-forest/2013-03-16-scheinfinkel.coffee.md

 ### maude's notation

-"Very good!" said Modes, "I admit you are smarter than the Idiot, at least, I never could make him understand his own behaviour.
+"Very good!" said Moses, "I admit you are smarter than the Idiot, at least, I never could make him understand his own behaviour.
 But what is that you are scratching in the dust?"

 "Oh," Maude explained, "I have a own notation for solving certain types of problems.
 To being with, I write:"